siya-pondkule/Anomaly-Detection-in-Healthcare-time-series-data/README.md

 Research Paper on ICU Monitoring - https://journals.sagepub.com/doi/full/10.1177/1460458219850323

+Anomalies Detected in paper:
+1. Old dataset (MIMIC-II only): Results may not generalize since no external validation was done.
+2. SMOTE issue: Oversampling may have been applied before cross-validation → risk of data leakage.
+3. Unfair comparison: ML at 6 hours was compared to APACHE/SAPS/SOFA at 24–48 hours (not same time window).
+4. Limited metrics: Only AUROC is shown; no calibration, sensitivity/specificity, or threshold-based results.
+5. Imputation choices: Used simple mean/EM imputation, ignoring more advanced time-series handling.
+6. Feature details missing: Little info on how time-series features were engineered.
+7. No clinical validation: No prospective testing or discussion of real-world deployment risks.

 Anomalies in ICU Monitoring
 1. Vital Signs Anomalies
 2. Heart rate (HR): tachycardia, bradycardia, sudden fluctuations.